Holland Road Connection

 Construction for this project began in November 2014 and will be completed by October 2017.
 This project will provide an additional north-south continuous roadway in this area of the City of Virginia Beach and adding capacity to the local roadway network, as well as increase safety throughout the corridor.
 The traveling public and area residents should expect to experience typical construction travel impacts during construction.

 Utility relocation began in November of 2014.
 There are 2 phases of utility relocations on Holland Road.
 Phase 1 between Dam Neck Road and Chestwood Drive/Damascus Trail is complete.
 Phase 2 is ongoing from Chestwood/Damascus toward Nimmo Parkway.
-The official completion date for Phase 2 utility relocations is June of 2015.
+Phase 2 is substantially complete.
+Utility relocation work on the southern end was completed by mid-July.

-The road construction contractor, American Infrastructure, is currently staking survey baselines, installing construction signs and setting up field offices.
-Construction will begin in April 2015.
+The road construction contractor, American Infrastructure, is currently clearing, constructing temporary ditches and laying pipe for storm water drains and municipal water/sewer lines along Holland Road.
+Construction began in April 2015.
 Work will begin at Dam Neck Rd. and progress toward Chestwood/Damascus while Phase 2 of the utility relocations is being completed.
 The first stage of construction will involve clearing, trenching and laying pipe for storm water drains and municipal water/sewer lines along Holland Road.

 There will be no detours, and traffic will be able to move throughout the construction time period.
 All entrances to subdivisions will remain open, and drivers will be able to access all properties along Holland Road.
 There will be times where drivers experience single lane closures for work during the day, but appropriate traffic control measures will be taken to keep cars moving through the corridor.
 There will also be times where left hand turn lanes into subdivisions will be closed for work, but drivers will still be able to access the neighborhood.